-- The Wisconsin Union, housed in the Memorial Union and at Union South, offers a range of activities including free films, concerts, a games room, and many others.
-Refer to their website for further information: www.union.wisc.edu. - Outdoor enthusiasts of any skill level should consider joining one of the Hoofers Outdoors Programs' clubs (www.hoofers.org): ski and snowboard, sailing and windsurfing, gliding, scuba, horseback riding, mountaineering and outings (canoeing, kayaking, camping, and biking). - Consider attending a non-credit, short-term Wheelhouse Class: https://union.wisc.edu/events-and-activities/open-art-studio-and-classes/courses/.
+- The Wisconsin Union, housed in the Memorial Union and at Union South, offers a range of activities including free films, concerts, a games room, and many others. - Outdoor enthusiasts of any skill level should consider joining one of the Hoofers Outdoors Programs' clubs: ski and snowboard, sailing and windsurfing, gliding, scuba, horseback riding, mountaineering and outings (canoeing, kayaking, camping, and biking). - Consider attending a non-credit, short-term Wheelhouse Class.
 A huge variety of courses are offered each semester.